garden-io/garden/docs/using-garden/using-the-cli.md

 Most of the examples below assume that you've already defined a Garden project.

 {% hint style="warning" %}
-It is currently not advisable to run multiple dev, build, deploy or test commands in parallel because they may interfere with each other.
+It is currently not advisable to run multiple `dev`, `build`, `deploy` or `test` commands in parallel because they may interfere with each other.
 It is fine, however, to run one of those and then run other commands to the side, such as `garden logs`.
 We plan on improving this in the future.
 {% endhint %}

 ### Common option flags